WATER DELIVERY SYSTEM

 The up front cost to install a carbon filter could be $10,000 or more, including equipment, installation, and engineering design.
 Other routine costs and challenges with carbon filtration is the media residual.
 Once the media is spent, new media would need to be purchased and the old disposed of in a landfill.
 But before a landfill would accept the spent media it would need to go through extensive testing to make sure it is not considered hazardous.
 Adding additional treatment to the drinking water system could also move it from a grade 2 treatment facility to a grade 3 and thus more regulations would be needed.

 In Conclusion, the easiest and most cost effective treatments for taste and odor are point of use (POU) units or Britta filters.
-These simple carbon filtration units could each cost under $100.
+A whole house unit costs roughly $2500.
+A more simple carbon filtration for your kitchen faucet cost under $100.